 Traumatic brain injury and addiction are linked in several ways.
 For one thing, addiction raises a person’s risk of TBI due to impaired reflexes and judgment.
 Alcohol is the most-reported misused substance prior to TBI, and nearly 75 percent of TBI patients have measurable alcohol in their blood when admitted to hospitals.
 In addiction treatment programs, typically a significant portion of patients report a history of head injury with lost consciousness when they are interviewed during intake.
 Unfortunately, a history of addiction is associated with worse outcomes for TBI, because each issue compounds the negative effects of the other.

 At the same time, however, TBI is associated with abstinence or reduced consumption of alcohol and drugs afterward.
-This may be attributed to intense clinical monitoring, decreased access to substance, or decreased tolerance.
+This may be attributed to intense clinical monitoring, decreased access to the substance, or decreased tolerance.
 These effects may be temporary, however, because a history of substance abuse before TBI increases the chances of resuming substance use after TBI.

 Addiction Treatment for People with TBI